Customizing WordPress Themes with CSS

 - You’re new to WordPress and not accustomed to using CSS.
 In this scenario, your best bet is to stick with the WordPress Customizer.
 With it, you’ll be able to preview changes instantly and get used to using CSS.

 - You have some experience with WordPress and CSS.
 At this stage, you’ll want more options than the default Customizer provides.
-Therefore, we recommend using plugins that improve its functionality.
+Therefore, we recommend using plugins that improve its functionality to edit custom CSS in WordPress.

 - You’re a WordPress veteran who’s comfortable using CSS.
-If you’re not intimidated by CSS, you’ll probably want to set up a child theme and edit its stylesheet manually.
+If you’re not intimidated by CSS and code snippets, you’ll probably want to set up a child theme and edit its stylesheet manually.

 Keep in mind that these are just guidelines, and you should feel free to use whatever approach feels most comfortable to you.